 29. The 2008 SNA (paragraphs 3.190-3.198) provides a good summary of the use of terms "gross" and "net" in the national accounting framework.
 Annex III (left-hand side) provides an overview of the sequence of accounts showing the key "gross" and "net" aggregates.
-On the right-hand side, there are examples of other uses (not an exhaustive list) of the terms "gross" and "net".
+On the right-hand side, there are examples of other uses (not an exhaustive list) of the terms "gross" and "net".12

 30. The first, and most significant, use of the terms "gross" and "net" are in conjunction with the balancing items for each account by institutional sector and the whole economy.
-In each case, the difference is due to the consumption of fixed capital (CFC).
-To estimate future productive potential and capacity of a business, an industry or an economy, then good quality estimates of CFC and capital stock are essential.
+In each case, the difference is due to the consumption of fixed capital (CFC).13 To estimate future productive potential and capacity of a business, an industry or an economy, then good quality estimates of CFC and capital stock are essential.
+It is worth mentioning there is a separate development that will reflect the costs of depletion of natural resources in the 2025 SNA in the production accounts, thereby sitting alongside CFC in the Gross to Net step covered in GN CM.4.
 They also form key links to the environmental accounts and the analyses of distribution and consumption.
 For example, the role of net national income, net disposable income, and net capital stock are becoming more important and relevant today but play different roles from their "gross" counterparts.

 31. CFC is accepted as difficult to measure.
 The difficulties reflect issues like asset life lengths, rate of depreciation, deflation, and the capital stock, all of which require a degree of assumptions embedded within the perpetual inventory model (PIM).
-Varying these assumptions can generate notable revisions to key aggregates.
-In recent years, the inclusion of intangibles has increased further the measurement challenge.
-These factors contribute to why "net" aggregates have not been widely adopted.
-Also, CFC in national accounting terms is not the same as depreciation in company accounting terms albeit users use the terms interchangeably.
-In national accounts, current cost accounting (also known as current replacement cost) valuation is used, whereas in company accounts, the valuation mostly used is historic cost accounting (also known as historic replacement cost).
+Varying these assumptions can generate notable

-&lt;sup>10 A good example of this friendly glossary is Eurostat's statistics explained website https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Statistics\Explained
+10 A good example of this friendly glossary is Eurostat's statistics explained website https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Statistics_Explained

-&lt;sup>11 The focus in this GN is on the use of gross and net in the 2008 SNA, whereas the gross-net-scope will be addressed by a new GN CM.4.
+11 The focus in this GN is on the use of gross and net in the 2008 SNA, whereas the gross-net-scope will be addressed by a new GN CM.4.

-&lt;sup>12 Annex III is also separately attached as an A3 landscape document for printing purposes.
+12 Annex III is also separately attached as an A3 landscape document for printing purposes.

-&lt;sup>13 CFC is the decline, during the accounting period, in the current value of the stock of fixed assets owned and used by a producer because of physical deterioration, normal obsolescence, or normal accidental damage.
+13 CFC is the decline, during the accounting period, in the current value of the stock of fixed assets owned and used by a producer because of physical deterioration, normal obsolescence, or normal accidental damage.
 CFC is a cost category that accrues over the whole period the fixed asset is available for productive purposes.
-It is important to note that CFC is not an explicit transaction but recognized as a cost to the business.
+It is important to note that CFC is not an explicit transaction but recognised as a cost to the business.